aequitas/macos-menubar-wireguard/README.md

 - Create a tunnel configuration file (eg: `/usr/local/etc/wireguard/utun1.conf`)
 - Download this App from [Releases](https://github.com/aequitas/macos-menubar-wireguard/releases)
 - Open the .dmg and copy the Application to where you like (eg: '/Applications')
 - The next bit is needed because I don't have a Apple Developer account to properly sign the binary.
 If you don't like it consider building and signing the application yourself.
   - Start the App and get a dialog indicating the app is not signed
   - Go to: Preferences->Security & Privacy->General and click "Open Anyway"

-### Using Homebrew

-There is also a Homebrew Cask recipe available to install WireGuard Statusbar allong with WireGuard (thanks to @xdays).

-- Run the following command:

-      brew cask install wireguardstatusbar

-- The app is now installed as `/Applications/WireGuardStatusbar.app`.
-- The next bit is needed because I don't have a Apple Developer account to properly sign the binary.
-If you don't like it consider building and signing the application yourself.
-  - Start the App and get a dialog indicating the app is not signed
-  - Go to: Preferences->Security & Privacy->General and click "Open Anyway"